Adamant Research Report.

 The main characters of the painting "The ship of fools"Jerome Bosch became the representatives of the clergy.
 The work was probably inspired by the satirical poem of the same name in 1494, the preface to which contains the lines: "Who takes his place on the ship of fools, with laughter and songs, goes to hell."

-AT 1548 the year the humanist Christopher Plantin moved to Antwerp - his publishing house soon became the most prestigious in Western Europe.
-IN 1555 in Antwerp, the first underground Protestant city parish appears.
+IN1548The humanist Christopher Plantin moved to Antwerp - his publishing house soon became the most prestigious in Western Europe.
+IN1555The first underground Protestant city parish appears in Antwerp.

 2. Open resistance